 Thanks to Clothesline Laundromat for their support.

 Now that the ISD 197 school board election is over and campaign finance reports are in, we can look at how much candidates spend on this election.
+(Note: These numbers were updated on Dec.
+12, 2021.
+See details below.)

 Here’s how much each candidate spent: